BruceCaraway/brucecaraway.github.io/index.md

 - spending time with my wife, Sherri.
 - my role as father to my son and daughter - both blessings beyond imagine.
 - quiet moments reading up on the latest geekery.
-- sharing 'Aha' moments with others, always.
+- sharing 'Aha' moments with others (this never gets old!)

 Want to connect or have something to share?  ...then, by all means, give me a <a href="/contact" title="Contact">shout</a>.